Samsung Galaxy S8: History

-The Galaxy S8 and S8+ were officially unveiled on 29 March 2017, with pre-orders beginning 30 March and official U.S. release on 21 April 2017.
+The Galaxy S8 and S8+ were officially unveiled on 29 March 2017, with pre-orders beginning on 30 March and official U.S. release on 21 April 2017.
 Following Best Buy retail listings in March, Samsung opened pre-orders for unlocked U.S. handsets on 9 May 2017, with availability starting 31 May.

 The devices have also been released internationally.
 On 21 April 2017, they were made available in South Korea, Canada, and Taiwan.
 On 28 April, they were made available in the United Kingdom, Australia, Ireland, and Russia. followed by Singapore one day later.
 On 5 May, they were made available in Malaysia.
 New Zealand, Pakistan, India, the Philippines, and Thailand. followed by Brazil on 12 May.
 On 25 May, they were made available in China, and Hong Kong.
 On 8 June, they were made available in Japan.

 In July 2017, pictures of the Galaxy S8 Active were leaked on Reddit, and the following month, AT&T "accidentally" confirmed its existence through a document in a promotional campaign.
 It officially became available for pre-order, exclusively through AT&T, on 8 August 2017, with in-store purchase available 11 August.
 VentureBeat reported in late September that the device would also become available through T-Mobile in November, and Samsung subsequently confirmed both T-Mobile and Sprint availability in early November.